 14. AMOUNT OF MOVANT'S ATTORNEYS' FEES BILLED TO DEBTOR FOR THE PREPARATION, FILING AND PROSECUTION OF THIS MOTION: \$ 15.
 AMOUNT OF MOVANT'S FILING FEE FOR THIS MOTION: \$ 16.
 OTHER ATTORNEYS' FEES BILLED TO DEBTOR POST-PETITION: \$ 17.
 AMOUNT OF MOVANT'S POST-PETITION INSPECTION FEES: \$ 18.
 AMOUNT OF MOVANT'S POST-PETITION APPRAISAL/BROKER'S PRICE OPINION: \$ 19.
-AMOUNT OF FORCED PLACED INSURANCE OR INSURANCE PROVIDED BY THE MOVANT POST PETITION: \$ 20.
-SUM HELD IN SUSPENSE BY MOVANT IN CONNECTION WITH THIS CONTRACT,
+AMOUNT OF FORCE PLACED INSURANCE OR INSURANCE PROVIDED BY THE MOVANT POST-PETITION: \$ 20.
+SUM HELD IN SUSPENSE BY MOVANT IN CONNECTION WITH THIS CONTRACT, IF APPLICABLE: \$ 21.
+AMOUNT OF OTHER POST-PETITION ADVANCES OR CHARGES, FOR EXAMPLE TAXES, INSURANCE INCURRED BY DEBTOR ETC.: \$

-21. AMOUNT OF OTHER POST-PETITION ADVANCES OR CHARGES, FOR EXAMPLE TAXES, INSURANCE INCURRED BY DEBTOR ETC.: \$ REQUIRED ATTACHMENTS TO MOTION Please attach documents. the following documents to this motion and indicate the exhibit number associated with the (1) Copies of documents that indicate Movant's interest in the subject property.
-For purposes of example only, a complete and legible copy of the promissory note or other debt instrument together with a complete and legible copy of the mortgage and any assignments in the chain from the original mortgagee to the current moving party.
-(Exhibit) (2) Copies of documents establishing proof of standing to bring this Motion.
-(Exhibit) Copies of documents establishing that Movant's interest in the real property or cooperative apartment was perfected.
+REQUIRED ATTACHMENTS TO MOTION

+Please attach the following documents to this motion and indicate the exhibit number associated with the documents.

+(1) Copies of documents that indicate Movant's interest in the subject property.
+For purposes of example only, a complete and legible copy of the promissory note or other debt instrument together with a complete and

+moving party.
+(Exhibit)

+(2) Copies of documents establishing proof of standing to bring this Motion.
+(Exhibit)

+(3) Copies of documents establishing that Movant's interest in the real property or cooperative apartment was perfected.
 For the purposes of example only, a complete and legible copy of the Financing Statement (UCC-1) filed with either the Clerk's Office or the Register of the county the property or cooperative apartment is located in.
+(Exhibit)

-(Exhibit) CERTIFICATION FOR BUSINESS RECORDS TO THIS FOR PARAGRAPH AT OR NEAR INFORMATIC IN THE COUREGULARLY I FURTHER COURT FORM AS REACCURATE DOCUMENT POSSESSION HAT THE INFORMATION PROVIDED IN THIS FORM AND/OR ANY EXHIBITS ATTACHED RM (OTHER THAN THE TRANSACTIONAL DOCUMENTS ATTACHED AS REQUIRED BY IS 1, 2 AND 3, IMMEDIATELY ABOVE) IS DERIVED FROM RECORDS THAT WERE MADE IN THE TIME OF THE OCCURRENCE OF THE MATTERS SET FORTH BY, OR FROM ON TRANSMITTED BY, A PERSON WITH KNOWLEDGE OF THOSE MATTERS, WERE KEPT RSE OF THE REGULARLY CONDUCTED ACTIVITY; AND WERE MADE BY THE CONDUCTED ACTIVITY AS A REGULAR PRACTICE.
-CERTIFY THAT COPIES OF ANY TRANSACTIONAL DOCUMENTS ATTACHED TO THIS EQUIRED BY PARAGRAPHS 1, 2 AND 3, IMMEDIATELY ABOVE, ARE TRUE AND COPIES OF THE ORIGINAL DOCUMENTS.
-I FURTHER CERTIFY THAT THE ORIGINAL SO ARE IN MOVANT'S I, EXCEPT AS FOLLOWS: DECLARATION PENALTY OF KNOWLEDG EXECUTED <name and="" title=""> OF <name movant="" of="">, CLARE (OR CERTIFY, VERIFY, OR STATE) PURSUANT TO 28 U.S.C. §1746 UNDER F PERJURY THAT THE FOREGOING IS TRUE AND CORRECT BASED ON PERSONAL E OF THE MOVANT'S BOOKS AND BUSINESS RECORDS.
-AT <city town="">, <state> ON THIS DAY OF O <year>.</year></state></city></name></name> <print name=""></print> <title><MOVANT><STREET ADDRESS></title>
+CERTIFICATION FOR BUSINESS RECORDS

+THIS FORM PARAGRAP!
+NEAR THE T TRANSMITT THE REGUL ACTIVITY A I FURTHER (REQUIRED) THE ORIGIN CHAT THE INFORMATION PROVIDED IN THIS FORM AND/OR ANY EXHIBITS ATTACHED TO (OTHER THAN THE TRANSACTIONAL DOCUMENTS ATTACHED AS REQUIRED BY HS 1, 2 AND 3, IMMEDIATELY ABOVE) IS DERIVED FROM RECORDS THAT WERE MADE AT OR TIME OF THE OCCURRENCE OF THE MATTERS SET FORTH BY, OR FROM INFORMATION TED BY, A PERSON WITH KNOWLEDGE OF THOSE MATTERS, WERE KEPT IN THE COURSE OF LARLY CONDUCTED ACTIVITY; AND WERE MADE BY THE REGULARLY CONDUCTED AS A REGULAR PRACTICE.
+CERTIFY THAT COPIES OF ANY TRANSACTIONAL DOCUMENTS ATTACHED TO THIS FORM AS BY PARAGRAPHS 1, 2 AND 3, IMMEDIATELY ABOVE, ARE TRUE AND ACCURATE COPIES OF NAL DOCUMENTS.
+I FURTHER CERTIFY THAT THE ORIGINAL DOCUMENTS ARE IN MOVANT'S N, EXCEPT AS FOLLOWS:

+DECLARATION

+DECLARE (C

+<printname></printname>

+<title><MOVANT><STREET ADDRESS><CITY, STATE AND ZIP CODE></title>